ThyCozyDev/Password-manager/README.md

 ## Updates

+1.3:

+* Added a Themes button so you will never get bored of the theme.

 1.2:

-* Added a delete button to delete unwanted or mistakenly generated passwords
+* Added a delete button to delete unwanted or mistakenly generated passwords.
-* Improved the redability of the code
+* Improved the redability of the code.
-* Improved Error Handling
+* Improved Error Handling.

 1.1: